vladiebear/Robot_FSM/README.md

 explore while displaying information about the objects it tries to interact with, and the ability to interact with the object with user preference (i.e. move the object, destroy it etc).

+Success will be had if the robot can wander around and move objects around the space.

 Milestones:
-1. Write tests
+1. Write tests (March 20)
-2. Set up data streaming and visualization tools
+2. Set up data streaming and visualization tools (March 21)
-3. Code the finite state machine and test with data streaming
+3. Code the finite state machine and test with data streaming (March 22)
-4. Port data to 2D environment
+4. Port data to 2D environment (March 23)
-5. Final tests and documentation
+5. Final tests and documentation (March 23)
+6. Add intruder to wander (??)
+7. Add function for robot to stay away from intruder (??)